 There are many places on the internet where you can get answers to these kinds of questions.
-What you really want to know is how you can get expert advice on Estate and Will questions from people who have relevant experience.
+What you really want to know is how you can get expert advice on Will and Estate questions from people who have lots of experience in this area.
+But we will answer these questions for you anyway.

 you will get quick expert advice